Digital-Media/cv_data/README.md

 # Data for Courses at the Digital-Media department

-This repo contains datasets that can be used for teaching courses.
+This repo contains datasets that can be used for teaching.
-Right now it mostly contains images used for Computer Vision
+At the moment, it contains images used for Computer Vision lectures.

 # Dataset(s)
 ## Hybrid Images